TheLittleEngineersThatCould/TheLittleEngineersThatCould.github.io/_pages/about.md

 ![Amy](/assets/img/Amy_Headshot_Clear.png){: style="float: left" width="150" height="150"}

 Amy is a chemical engineer from Mississippi with a minor in material science.
+Following graduation, Amy will be working at Mars Petcare as a Process/Product Implementation Engineer.
 Learn more about Amy [here](https://www.linkedin.com/in/amyspang/).

 <div style="clear:both;"></div>